Modell's Sporting Goods: History

 In February 2020, the company announced that it would close 24 underperforming stores in an effort to stave off bankruptcy.
 The company also announced that it had hired financial advisers following a disappointing 2019 holiday season.
-The company also stopped paying a unspecified number of landlords and some of its vendors and had started discussions with suppliers in another effort to prevent losing any further cash.
-However, it was not enough to save the company, and on March 11, 2020, Modell's Sporting Goods filed for Chapter 11 bankruptcy protection, and announced it would permanently close all of its remaining stores.
-However, liquidation sales were disrupted due to the COVID-19 pandemic forcing all brick-and-mortar stores to temporarily close.
-Once Modell's locations began reopening, liquidation sales continued, and all stores were closed by the end of August 2020.
+The company also stopped paying an unspecified number of landlords and some of its vendors and had started discussions with suppliers in another effort to prevent losing any further cash.
+Unfortunately it was not enough to save the company, and on March 11 2020, Modell's Sporting Goods filed for Chapter 11 bankruptcy protection, and announced it would permanently close all of its remaining stores.
+Liquidation sales were disrupted due to the COVID-19 pandemic, forcing all brick-and-mortar stores to temporarily close.
+Once Modell's locations began reopening, liquidation sales continued and all stores were closed by the end of August 2020.

 On August 20, 2020, all of the company's assets were acquired by Retail Ecommerce Ventures for $3.6 million, and it announced that the company would be coming back as a digital-only brand.
-In March 2023, Retail Ecommerce Ventures announced that it would be exploring options in effort to save itself, including a potential Chapter 11 bankruptcy filing, which would mark Modell's second bankruptcy in three years.
-The company has also hired restructuring lawyers in effort to stave off bankruptcy.
+In March 2023, Retail Ecommerce Ventures announced that it would be exploring options in an effort to save itself, including a potential Chapter 11 bankruptcy filing, which would mark Modell's second bankruptcy in three years.
+The company had also hired restructuring lawyers in an effort to stave off bankruptcy.
+Although the company is closed, it remains a notable part of American retail history due to its long legacy of serving sports enthusiasts for more than 130 years.

 Local sports affiliations

-Modell's had local, specialized offerings and programs such as Team Weeks, which assisted local schools, leagues, and non-profit organizations.
-Modell's sponsored many professional sports teams in its U.S. East Coast market area, including the Baltimore Orioles, Baltimore Ravens, Boston Bruins, Boston Celtics, Brooklyn Nets, New York Mets, New York Yankees, New York Giants, New York Jets, New York Knicks, New York Rangers, New York Islanders, New Jersey Devils, Philadelphia Phillies, Philadelphia Eagles, Philadelphia 76ers, Philadelphia Flyers, Washington Capitals, Washington Nationals, as well as numerous minor league baseball teams.

 Some writers attributed at least some of Modell's problems during the 2010s due to the poor performance of New York sports teams in that decade, and the difficulty in selling the team-related merchandise.

-Art Modell, who owned the NFL football teams Cleveland Browns and then Baltimore Ravens, was the grandson of the founder of Modell's Sporting Goods, Morris A. Modell, but had nothing to do with that company.
+Art Modell, who owned the NFL football teams the Cleveland Browns and later the Baltimore Ravens, was the grandson of the founder of Modell's Sporting Goods, Morris A. Modell, but had nothing to do with that company.
 A perceived affiliation was hoped to be useful when Modell Sporting Goods attempted to penetrate Maryland markets in 2004 – a spokesman stated, "I think that Art Modell having brought a team to Baltimore that won a Super Bowl championship can help in some ways" – but the expansion was ultimately not successful.